dcw8161/Darshika-Keerthisinghe/README.md

 * Used elbow method to find the k value and elbow was found at k = 5
 * Built the regession model for the entier dataset
 * Used the cluster which has maximum number of data points from cluster analysis and built the regression model for that cluster
-* Compared accuracies and cluster analysis increases the accuracy of the regression model
+* Compared accuracies and found that cluster analysis increases the accuracy of the regression model

 ![](https://github.com/dcw8161/Darshika-Keerthisinghe/blob/main/Images/Screen%20Shot%202022-01-30%20at%2010.49.03%20PM.png)